ericsonga/APCSAReview/_sources/Unit6-Arrays/soundA.rst

 If the current value is less than the negative of the limit, then it should be reset to the negative of the limit and the count of values should be incremented.

 We will have to return the count of values changed.
+Click to reveal problems to help you write your solution.

 .. reveal:: fr_sounda_r1
-   :showtitle: Reveal Problem
+   :showtitle: Reveal Problems
-   :hidetitle: Hide Problem
+   :hidetitle: Hide Problems
    :optional:

    .. mchoice:: fr_sounda_1
         :answer_a: while
         :answer_b: for
         :answer_c: for-each